The Amazon product links in this post are affiliate links. If you click on these links and purchase something, I will earn a small commission.

 If you are at all mechanically inclined and/or you sew regularly now and would like to be prepared to start a sewing business with treadle machines, you need to have machines that will last and know how to fix them yourself.

 I would start by getting the Tools for Self Reliance Sewing Machine Manual (free download), sewing machine oil, and a set of special screwdrivers.
 Now get two machines of the same model – one of the models the TFSR manual covers (Singer 66, 99, 15, or 201, but not 15-91 or 201-2 – those two are gear driven).
 The Singer 15-88 (treadle), 15-89 (handcrank), or 15-90 (belt driven electric – when putting it on a treadle base you can replace the handwheel with a Singer 9-spoke wheel or just use the solid handwheel) would be my first choice, since they are common, versatile, and can stitch in reverse.
+Many other companies made clones of the Singer model 15 – these are also a good option.
 Now go through the manual step-by-step and learn how to fix your sewing machines.
 You’ll have two sturdy machines in good working order, and if a part breaks, you can use parts from the other one.
 Of course, then you’ll start to want just one more machine so you can fix the one that’s now missing a part …

 Honestly, unless they are missing parts, usually vintage machines just need to be cleaned and oiled, and maybe have a bit of rust polished off.
 Even a completely frozen machine can often be unstuck by just oiling it well and warming it up with a hairdryer (or leaving it next to the wood stove or heat vent).